bryanrtboy/gatsby-portfolio/README.md

 This is not designed to be a blog site with frequent text updates.
 The single goal for this implementation is to display a large quantity of artwork organized by media and chronologically in a minimalist gallery-like format.
 Updates are primarily adding new images, but of course simple updates to the 'About' page can be easily done.
 One could easily add Gatsby blog-like functionality to the site, but it's left out in this version to keep it simple and easy to maintain.

+## How it works

+Many Gatsby sites use .md files to get information about a post, like a blog or if you only have a few images.
+This requires a separate file with 'tags' and information like the artist name, date, etc. Since my site will have hundreds of images, I didn't want to have to create a corresponding text file for each image.
+Especially when you consider that a properly prepared image file can include all kinds of information in it's metadate, which is accessible as EXIF data.
+I also am taking advantage of the filename for easy sorting and getting the title of the image.

+Therefore, any extra data like author, size, location should all be encoded in the photo's EXIF data and fetched as needed.
+The two exceptions are the date and title of the image.
+When naming the images the date must always be first and in this format:  2020-03-21-  That makes the date the first 10 characters which will be removed via a regex function.
+The remaining characters are the title of the image, with a dash being converted to a space.
+So the filename '2020-03-21-My-First-Image.jpg' will be sorted and organized by it's date, with the stripped title becoming "My First Image" on the photo caption.

+Each gallery page will be sorted by date with most recent images at the top.
+The entire site is searched with the 'recent' page returning the most recently created 20 images.

+The downside to this technique is that unlike .md  files, we can't pass a variable in the URL (as far as I can tell) and so I have to create a new page for sorting and organizing.
+In other words, clicking on 'recent' or a year acts like a 'tag' would in a Gatsby blog post, but in reality it's loading a page that is hardcoded with the appropriate filter.
+This means a lot of duplicate code and a few more pages, but I think outweighs the alternative of making a .md file for every image.

 ## Installation Instructions

 - Step 1: Setup a [Gatsby](https://www.gatsbyjs.com/) site on your local development machine.
 Use a simple template, this will include instructions for installing Node.js and all the dependencies.